tantek/spec-labels-min/README.md

 # Issue Labels for Specifications

-When you're using a github repo as home for a technical specificaiton, eg a W3C spec, what issue labels should you use?
+When you're using a github repo to store a technical specificaiton, eg a W3C spec, what issue labels should you use?

 Here's one suggested set, presented as the issue lables on this repo.